ibm-cloud-docs/power-iaas/registering-linux.md

 The {{site.data.keyword.powerSysShort}} service supports SUSE Linux&trade; Enterprise Server (SLES) and Red Hat Enterprise Linux (RHEL).
 {: shortdesc}

 To connect a Linux virtual machine (VM) to the public internet, you must add a public network when you provision a {{site.data.keyword.powerSys_notm}}.
 You must set up a Linux-based NAT gateway on a public-facing Linux VM if you have Linux VMs that you do not want to have an internet-facing external IP address.
+For more information, see [19.6 Basic Router Setup](https://documentation.suse.com/sles/15-SP1/html/SLES-all/cha-network.html#sec-network-router){: new_window}{: external} and {: new_window}{: external}.

 ## Registering and subscribing to SLES
 {: #registering-sles}